madetech/clean-architecture/README.md

 * "Operations"
 * "Commands"

-In Made Tech Flavour Clean Architecture we stick to the name "UseCases"
+In Made Tech Flavour Clean Architecture we stick to the name "UseCase"

 # Domain